The Tale of the Soft-serve Ice Cream

 While Charles Taylor is credited with inventing the first soft ice cream machine in 1926 in Buffalo, New York, others claim to be first inventors themselves.
 For example, we have Tom Carvel, whose ice-cream truck suffered a flat tire on a day in 1936.
 He decided to sell some to people passing by, and discovered that people enjoyed semi-melted, softer ice-cream.
 Dairy Queen claimed the same with the invention of their own machine in 1938.
 There is even a common urban myth involving Margaret Thatcher herself.
 She worked in the late 1940s as a chemist for a food manufacturer who was at the time developing a soft-serve recipe, but her contribution is not confirmed.
 Perhaps the true creator of everyone’s favorite cold dessert might forever remain a mystery.
 However, we have witnessed soft-serve ice cream take over the world.
 The world, in return, has given it myriads of diverse flavours and influences.
 Let’s explore the various types of soft ice cream, from the most traditional to the most ambitious.

-There is of course the classic soft-serve ice-cream.
-The kind that always hits the spot, especially on hot summer days.
+There is of course the classic flavours.
+The kinds that always hits the spot, especially on hot summer days.
 Swirls of decadent vanilla or chocolate can usually be found at major franchises such as Costco, A&W, and Dairy Queen.
 Some local shops also serve delicious treats with a 1950s throwback twist, such as Saskatoon’s Homestead Ice Cream & Novelties and Toms Dairy Freeze in Etobicoke, Ontario.
-There, you can find gourmet sundaes, soft-serve ice-cream with dips, toppings and coatings, complete with dozens of flavours and a vintage feel.
+There, you can find gourmet sundaes, with dips, toppings and coatings, complete with dozens of flavours and a vintage feel.

-People might not often consider the cone the ice cream is served in.
+Often people do not pay attention to the cone the ice cream is served in.
 Why not explore different ways of creating the indispensable companion of the ice cream scoop?
-The aforementioned iHalo Krunch serves all their ice creams in their signature black cones made with coconut husk.
+The above iHalo Krunch serves all their ice creams in their signature black cones made with coconut husk.
 Other places regularly let you choose between traditional, sugar, chocolate, or waffle cones.
 If you’re looking for something even more special, Eva’s Original Chimneys makes cones from chimney cakes.
 These are cylinder-shaped Hungarian pastries with a satisfying crunch on the outside and a light fluffy dough on the inside (doughnut cones).

-With its ever-satisfying original formula and its endless possibilities for experimentation, soft-serve ice cream is one of the most fun and enjoyable desserts around.
-Whatever your taste preference and whether you like your ice cream simple or full of surprises, Dessert Advisor can connect you with a soft-serve ice cream shop near you.
+With its ever-satisfying original formula and its endless possibilities for experimentation, this ice cream is one of the most fun and enjoyable desserts around.
+Whatever your taste preference and whether you like your ice cream simple or full of surprises, Dessert Advisor can assist you in finding a soft-serve ice cream shop near you.